ztyyLV/barcode-reader-docs-mobile/programming/android/samples/accuracy.md

 ### Skip Small-Sized Barcodes

 It is always a harsh task for a generally configured barcode reader to recognize a small-size barcode.
-DBR has `scaleupMode` which is specially designed for improving the read rate of small-size barcodes but contributes little to the accuracy.
+Though the read rate of small-size barcodes can be improved by configuring the mode parameters, the accuracy issue is still unresolved.
 As a result, if your decoding program is designed for general usage, it is suggested to skip decoding on these small-size barcodes.
 You can configure the `FormatSpecification` parameters `BarcodeHeightRangeArray` and `BarcodeWidthRangeArray` to define the smallest acceptable barcode size of your barcode reading program.
 In addition, by configuring the range of barcode height and width, you can also filter out some incompatible shaped barcodes before decoding.

 **Related APIs**